Ice and rock, snow and splendor: Winter in Southern Utah

 Ruby’s Inn, a sprawling hotel and resort complex just outside of the park, has a Winter Activity Center that rents cross-country skis and snowshoes.
 The inn offers miles of groomed cross-country ski track and leads guided tours.
 You can also take snowshoes to the park to hike down into Bryce Canyon.
 I opt to rent a pair of cross-country skis and head out onto the track.
 It’s a bluebird day, and skating along the snowy trail is a great workout and a reprieve from the confines of my car.
 The trail leads to the rim of Bryce Canyon, where you overlook the unique hoodoos and wedding cake splendor of the park.
 Off in the

 The road to Eagle Point rises from the low desert lands into a stunning alpine setting.
-The Tushars are a relatively untouched range and as I wind up into the mountains, the air cools as the road narrows.
-At the top, I find the rustic village surrounding Eagle Point, which consists of a small collection of vacation homes and condominiums and a base-area lodge, bar and restaurant, below the high peaks of the Tushars rising above.
+The Tushars are a relatively untouched range and as I wind up into the mountains, the air cools as the road narrows on this incredible winter hike in Utah.
+At the top of the mountain, I find the rustic village surrounding Eagle Point, which consists of a small collection of vacation homes and condominiums and a base-area lodge, bar and restaurant, below the high peaks of the Tushars rising above.
 The condos rent out for jaw-dropping affordable rates (starting at $89) and the price for an adult day pass to ski is an unheard of $45, depending on the day (2017–18 price, some Saturdays and holiday dates are higher).
-It occurs to me that the small resort would make for a great family getaway or a guys or girls trip.
+It occurs to me that the small resort would make a great location for a great family getaway or a guys or girls trip.
 It’s the kind of place a merry band of skiers could just take over for a weekend.
 In fact, sitting at the bar after dinner, talking with the resort’s operations manager, Lane Tucker, I learn that Eagle Point offers a package to big groups — you can rent the entire resort, soup to nuts, for 10 grand.

 I watch the stars from a hot tub on the lodge patio (they call it the hot tub garden) and wonder what the skiing is like.